apache/pekko/docs/src/main/paradox/typed/cluster.md

 #### Joining automatically to seed nodes with Cluster Bootstrap

-Automatic discovery of nodes for the joining process is available using the open source Akka Management project's module,
+Automatic discovery of nodes for the joining process is available using the open source Pekko Management project's module,
 @ref:[Cluster Bootstrap](../additional/operations.md#cluster-bootstrap).
 Please refer to its documentation for more details.